noborus/tbln/docs/index.md

 #### name

-name is the column name.
+The name is the column name.
 Same as data, it is written in the form of | name1 | name2 | ... |.

 #### type